What Is a Trade Show Attendee List? How to Get One

 Step 4: Follow Up (Twice)

 Send a follow-up 2 weeks before the event and again 3 days before.
-Keep it short and reference the original message.
+Keep both short and reference your original message.

 Have your follow-up sequence drafted before the event starts.
-Within 48 hours of the event ending, send a personalized recap to everyone you met and everyone you did not get to meet.
+Within 48 hours of the event closing, send a personalized recap to everyone you met and everyone you didn't get to.
+According to TSNN, leads contacted promptly after an event convert at much higher rates than those contacted a week or more later.

 Common Mistakes When Using Trade Show Attendee Lists

 - Waiting until the week of the event.
-Start outreach 6-8 weeks before.
 Calendars fill up fast.
+Start 6-8 weeks out.

 - Ignoring data quality.
-A cheap list with 40% bounce rates will hurt your sender reputation.
-Always verify email addresses before sending.
+A cheap list with 40% bounce rates will tank your sender reputation.
+Verify emails before sending.

 How WhoGoes Makes Trade Show Attendee Lists Easy